Virus will likely doom effort to put weed legalization on Missouri ballot

 Viets said the campaign, launched in January, had collected more than 60,000 of the 170,000 signatures it needs to turn in by May 3 in order to make the November ballot.

-John Payne, the campaign manager, said Monday afternoon there was currently "no practical way" for the campaign to gather roughly 170,000 signatures by May 3.
+John Payne, the campaign manager, said Monday afternoon that meeting a May 3 deadline was unlikely.

 He stopped short of declaring the campaign dead, saying “we are exploring our options.”